aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/cylinders/creating-cylinders-with-offset-top/_index.md

 ## Introduction

 If you’re looking to **how to create cylinder** objects with a custom offset top in a Java‑based 3D scene, Aspose.3D makes the process straightforward.
 In this tutorial we’ll walk through every step—from setting up the scene to exporting the final model as an OBJ file—so you can integrate offset‑top cylinders into your applications with confidence.
+By the end of the guide you’ll master how to create cylinder shapes with custom offsets in just a few lines of code.

 ## Quick Answers
 - **What library is used?** Aspose.3D for Java